jsinkers/notes/_notebooks/distrib_sys/11-indirect-comms.md

 - notify members of group membership changes
 - changes to the group address

+### Unicast vs Multicast

+- __unicast:__ one sender sends message to one receiver
+  - UDP or TCP
+  - UDP: unreliable; packets may get lost, duplicated, arrive out of order, maximum packet size
+  - TCP: unicast, but handles retransmission, eliminates duplicates, fragments packets, presents messages to application layer in order
+- multicast: one sender sends message to many receivers
+  - IP multicast extends UDP
+  - message transmission therefore unreliable
+  - no notion of membership

+### JGroups

+- based on IP multicast: extends reliable unicast (1-1) message transmission (as in TCP) to multicast (1-many)
+- JGroups: toolkit for reliable messaging
+  - can create clusters whose nodes can send messsages using group membership
+  - framework provides services to enable P2P communications between nodes in a cluster

+#### Reliability

+- lossless transmission of message to all recipients
+- fragmentation
+- FIFO ordering: messages m1 and m2 sent by P will be received by all receivers in the same order, not as m2, m1
+- atomicity: message received by all receivers, or none

+#### Group membership

+- knowledge of members of group
+- notifications when new member joins, existing member leaves, existing member has crashed

+#### Features

+- cluster creation and deletion
+- joining/leaving clusters
+- membership detection/notification
+- detection, removal of crashed nodes
+- point-to-multipoint: sending/receiving of node-to-cluster messages

 ## Publish-Subscribe

 - __publish-subscribe systems:__ publisher disseminates events to multiple recipients via an intermediary